evanx/mpush-redis/README.md

 Clearly if a subscriber is offline, its incoming messages are "persistent" since they accumulate in Redis, and are available when the subscriber comes online again.

-Incidently, it is possible to provision multiple instances of a subscription "microservice," where any instance can pop the next available message off the same subscription list.
+Incidently, a "subscriber" could be comprised of redundant microservices consuming the same subscription list.
 Such a system offers resilience and scalability.
 Clearly the service must be "stateless" in this case, e.g. where its state is externalized (and shared) using Redis.

 ### Implementation